Chief Coroner & coroners

 Coroners make comments or recommendations if something can be done to prevent similar deaths happening again.
 Coroners don’t hold trials.
 They don’t blame people or punish them.

-There are currently 16 coroners in 9 centres across New Zealand.
+In addition to the Chief Coroner, there are currently 17 coroners in 9 centres across New Zealand.

 Judge Deborah Marshall, Chief Coroner